Arcoti/Artificial-Neural-Network/README.md

 ![Graph of Loss against Epochs @ 0.1 Learning Rate for 20 Epochs](./static/Graph%20-%20Loss%20History%20vs%20Epochs%20@%200.01%20Learning%20Rate%20and%2020%20Epochs.png)

-For future extension, can try to make the model clean raw input data like an image, turn it into greyscale and pass it into the model for analysis.
+As an extension, the program can take in a [raw input image](./static/Sample_1.png) and accurately provide predictions on its digits.

 ### Running and Installation